 To start off the day feeling lighter on our feet, we’ll leave our packs and take a short hike up to Camp Neozelandes to scope out the views.
 The North face—yes, that North Face—of Cerro Castillo bids us buena suerte on our last day in this amazing reserve.
 Gaze out at the glacial basin and get inspired by the great outdoors.
-If it’s warm enough, we can continue to Lake Yagan for a dip in the clear and cold waters.

 After retrieving our packs, we’ll depart the park via an easy hike through forested thickets of lenga trees and make our way back to civilization.
 Just outside Villa Cerro Castillo, we’ll sleep in style at a local guesthouse and enjoy the luxuries of a hot shower and home-cooked sit-down dinner.

 The morning takes us to Puerto Ibáñez and the placid shores of Chile’s largest lake, Lago General Carrera, tucked on the divide between Argentina and Chile in the heart of the Andes.
 It’s had millions of years to develop its iconic rich blues through sediment called glacial flour; we’ll admire its shoreline on a ferry ride to the town of Chile Chico.
 From here, we’ll drive to Lago Jeinimeni and make our way into the wildest, most remote part of the trip.

 Our short hike and river crossing near Lago Esmeralda will present us with more cascading treelines and calm turquoise waters.
 It’s only a bit further from here to Lago Verde, where we’ll set up camp.